ejgurniak/GNN4MAT/README.md

 RGCN: user-input to determine which neural network to use

-## Heterogeneous mode: choose which heterogeneous model to run, there are three options below
+## Heterogeneous models: choose which heterogeneous model to run, there are three options below

 This code is designed for CuZr alloys.
 To modify for a different alloy, change hetgraph.py to align with your alloy.